Understanding Lawsuits and Lawsuit Funding Basics

 - And more…

 We know you have a choice of lawsuit funding companies.
-We thank you for choosing Fair Rate Funding for your pre settlement lawsuit funding needs.
+Learning lawsuit funding basics helps you to choose the best lawsuit funding company.
+We thank you for choosing Fair Rate Funding for your pre-settlement lawsuit funding needs.

-To obtain a lawsuit loan in the quickest and easiest manner, please fill out the submission form on this page.
+To obtain a lawsuit loan in the quickest and easiest manner, please fill out the submission form at the bottom of this page.
 One of our agents will contact you immediately and start the process.
 You can then simply sit back and allow Fair Rate Funding to do its job.
-We regularly process and provide lawsuit cash advances within 24 hours of receiving the paperwork from your attorney.
+We regularly process and provide same day lawsuit cash advances within 24 hours of receiving the paperwork from your attorney.

-We provide settlement funding for personal injury lawsuits for the following states: Alabama, Alaska, Arizona, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and the District of Columbia D.C.
+We provide settlement funding for personal injury lawsuits for the following states: Alabama, Alaska, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Louisiana, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, Virginia, Washington, Wisconsin, Wyoming and the District of Columbia D.C.

 Thank you for choosing Fair Rate Funding.